Jama'are

-Jama'are is a Local Government Area of Bauchi State, Nigeria.
-Its headquarters are in the town of Jama'are.
-It has an area of 493 km^{2} and a population of 176,883 at the 2006 census.
+Jama'are is a city and Local Government Area in northern Bauchi State, Nigeria.
+The LGA has an area of 341.6 km^{2} and a population of 176,883 at the 2006 census.

 The postal code of the area is 751.

 It is populated by a Fulani tribe that migrated from Dulare in the Lake Chad basin in the Republic of Chad.

-Understand

-Jamaare has an estimated population of 165,100 and occupies an area of 341.6 km².
+Jama'are has an estimated population of 165,100 and occupies an area of 341.6 km².
 Most of the inhabitants of Jama′are are members of the Fulani, Shirawa, Kanuri, but Fulani is the most prominent tribe in the area.
-The commonly spoken languages in the area are Hausa and the Fufulde while the religions of Islam and Christianity are widely practiced in Jamaare.
-Jamaare is the host of Federal College of Education Jamaare, General Hospital Jamaare and Jamaare Emirate.
+The commonly spoken languages in the area are Hausa and the Fufulde while the religions of Islam and Christianity are widely practiced in Jama'are.
+Jama'are is the host of Federal College of Education Jama'are, General Hospital Jama'are and Jama'are Emirate.
 There is also a primary teacher-training college and a leprosy clinic in the town.
 It is made up of a number of towns and villages which include Dogon, Jeji, Hanafari, Galdimari and Jurara.